dujijundavid/E-Commence/README.md

 # E-Commence

+Objective:
 Developing a marketing program targeted to dormant one time buyers on platform to incentivize them to purchase again.
 Improve the program with machine learning models by at least 80%, with over 2GBs of training data processed on single machine.

+Methods:
 Implement classification models including Lasso logistic regression and Random Forest with cross validation optimization.

+Code:
-Using R&SQL for data importing, cleaning and reprocessing, model testing and optimization.
+E-commence analysis.rmd is the main file, including data importing, cleaning and reprocessing, model testing and optimization with R, using SQL in R (with 'sqldf' package)

+others:
+data tables exceeds the upload file size limit.  shareable link:
+The remove outlier.r is others' code.